engineer613/file2gpio/README.md

 ### Recreation of coding challenge
 This recreation involves:
-1. Generating a file with 8 bit GPIO values and hold durations in seconds first.
+1. Generating a file with 8 bit GPIO values and hold durations in seconds.
-2. Then the application running on a BeagleBone Black reads from the GPIO value file, writes those values to specified GPIO pins (pins specified in a config json file), toggling LEDs connected to those pins for hold durations read from the file.
+2. Then a C++ application running on the BeagleBone Black reads from the GPIO value file, writes those values to 8 GPIO pins (pins specified in a config json file).
+LEDs are connecte dot these GPIO pins to indicate the GPIO values at any given point of time.

 ### Assumptions and Modifications made

-While the coding challenge expected functions to be implemented all of which were implied to be running in the same thread, writing separate classes (with their own threads) to read from a file (FileReader), and to write the values read from file to the GPIO pins (GPIOWriter) is a cleaner architecture making it more flexible and modular.
+While the coding challenge expected functions to be implemented which were implied to be running in the same thread, writing separate classes (with their own threads) to read from a file (FileReader), and to write the values read from file to the GPIO pins (GPIOWriter) lends itself to a cleaner architecture making it more flexible and modular.

 - Since we're emulating video game controller commands, the GPIO value files are generated along with the hold durations for each 8-bit GPIO values like this: